 But why?
-What is it about media relations that ranks it above traditional PR tools, like press releases; and modern day tools, like social media management?
+What is it about media relations that ranks it above other branding tools, like social media management and graphic design?

 And what exactly is media relations anyway?
 Is it the same as social media?
 Are the two related at all?

 Media relations refers to the process of securing media placements to show off a brand, along with its products, and services.
 In the event of a crisis, the firm will also serve as an adviser to the client; as well as a liaison between the client and the media.

 Behind the scenes, media relations involves the process of identifying and building relationships with gatekeepers to the media.
 Gatekeepers include journalists, editors, and key influencers.
 It may also include partnerships with complementary brands in the market.